 What Type Of Fly Tier Are You & What Type of Fly Tying Vises Fit Your Style?

-I think the best way to purchase your next vise is to first consider what type of fly tier you are.
+I think the best way to purchase your next vise is first to consider what type of fly tier you are.
 Are you a beginner or a seasoned pro?
 Or maybe somewhere between?
 Do you like to tie streamers or small midges?
-These are all questions you will need to first answer if you want to make your next vise purchase a successful one.
+How much do you want to spend?
+These are all questions you will need to answer if you want to make your next vise purchase a successful one.

 Features to Consider When Purchasing Your Vise.